-COMPUTER SYSTEMS ADMINISTRATOR I
+COMPUTER SYSTEMS ADMINISTRATOR II

-This is technical work in coordinating and managing a computer system or network of microcomputers that are limited in uses for a division of a state agency or a university department.
-Work involves hardware management, coordination of software needs for the system users, coordination of software upgrades, providing resolution of equipment or communications problems, and consultation with users on potential office information needs through the use of the system or equipment.
+This is technical work in coordinating and managing a moderately complex computer system or network of microcomputers for a state agency or a university department.

+Work involves hardware management, coordination of software needs for the system users, coordination of software upgrades, providing resolution of equipment or communications problems, and consultation with users on potential computerization through the use of the system or equipment.
 Positions typically report to an administrative head of the organizational unit.
-This level is characterized by a system that supports only the basic computing needs of an organization such as office automation or distributed word processing.
-Work may include supervision or other related duties as required.
+This level is distinguished from the Computer Systems Administrator I level by responsibility for a system that supports a variety of computing and information technology needs of an organization including several software packages, communications to other computing environments, and several differing uses of the system.
+Work may include supervision or related duties as required.